d-kleine/d-kleine/README.md

 ### 👋 Welcome

 I'm a Work and Organizational Psychologist having professional experience as a Data Scientist specialized in traditional Machine Learning as well as Deep Learning with competencies in MLOps.
 Passionate about automating processes and improving workflows through innovative solutions that combine customer-centric principles with cutting-edge AI.
+Enjoying finding ways to streamline and enhance processes for maximum efficiency.

 For further reference, please see my data science and machine learning portfolio: